Heliwrenaid/android-tool/documentation.md

 ```
 ./sat.sh -a SPARSE_IMG -ab2a
 ```
-Note : If u want you can do 1. and 2. operation by running:
+Note : If you want you can do 1. and 2. operation by running:
 ```
 ./sat.sh -a SPARSE_IMG -vndk 26 27 29 -ab2a
 ```